fogfish/datum/doc/generic.md

 > Generic programming is a style of computer programming in which algorithms are written in terms of types to-be-specified-later that are then instantiated when needed for specific types provided as parameters. -- said by [Wikipedia](https://en.wikipedia.org/wiki/Generic_programming).

 Erlang permits writing a generic code.
 It is known to be dynamic, strong typing language, the article [Types (or lack thereof)](https://learnyousomeerlang.com/types-or-lack-thereof) describes it in excellent manner.
 The in-depth study about type systems have been presented at [Point Of No Local Return: The Continuing Story Of Erlang Type Systems](http://www.erlang-factory.com/static/upload/media/1465548492405302zeeshanlakhanipointofnolocalreturn.pdf).
+In this section, we would not discuss type systems.
+Instead we look on other aspect closely related to types.

-Type theory and a functional programming also operates with [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
+Type theory and a functional programming operates with [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 They are known as a composition of other types.
 The theory defines two classes of compositions: product types (tuples, records) and co-product types (sum, enumeration or variant types).
-Product types are strongly expressed by [records](http://erlang.org/doc/reference_manual/records.html) in Erlang; co-products are loosely defined (we skip them at current release).
+Product types are strongly expressed by [records](http://erlang.org/doc/reference_manual/records.html) in Erlang; co-products are loosely defined (we skip them at current library release).

 ```erlang
 -type fullname() :: binary().